AnthonyPAlicea/anthonyalicea/blog/trace-declarative-modeling-ai-age.md

   and cancel it.
 Appointment.R1 and Appointment.R5 still apply.
 ```

-The list of externals is declared simply domain file.
+The list of externals is declared simply in the domain file.
 The `LISTENS TO` section describes how the domain reacts to inbound messages from it.

 ---